bonjune/Introduction-to-CS/basic/README.md

 * How to use Shell?
     basic commands: cd, ls, mkdir
 * How to use git and GitHub?
-    IMPORTANT!
-I will share code with you in GitHub.
+    **NOTICE** Code will be shared through GitHub.
 Emails are for conversation, not coding.
 * What is the difference between variables and expressions?